reframejs/reframe/docs/overview.template.md

 And Reframe allows you to easily create both interactive views and static views.
 But we encourage you to implement requirements with static views when possible.

-> Reframes treats both interactive views and static views as first-class citizens.

 Beyond static views being easier to implement than dynamic views, they are also more performant: no browser-side JavaScript needs to be loaded and the DOM doesn't need to be manipulated.

+> Reframe encourages you to implement a majority of your web app with DOM-static views and only use DOM-dynamic views at the places necessary.